German workers' and soldiers' councils 1918–1919: Reich Congress of Workers' and Soldiers' Councils

-Two other votes at the Congress did not go as much to the liking of the SPD leadership.
+The SPD leadership was less happy with two other votes at the Congress.
 Delegates approved a proposal for the Council of the People's Deputies to move quickly to nationalise all industries that were "ripe" for it, especially mining.
 With the oversight of the Executive Council of Greater Berlin, the People's Deputies were also to exercise military command authority and to see to the ending of militarism and the abolition of blind obedience (Kadavergehorsam) in the military.
 The Congress also voted unanimously for the democratisation of the military as laid out in the Hamburg Points: there were to be no more rank insignia and no carrying of weapons when not in service; soldiers were to elect officers; soldiers' councils were to be responsible for discipline; and the standing army was to be replaced by a people's army (Volkswehr).
-The Army Command strongly objected to the Hamburg Points, and no trace of them was left in the Weimar Constitution.
+Army Command strongly objected to the Hamburg Points, and no trace of them was left in the Weimar Constitution when it went into effect on 14 August 1919.

 The results of the Congress showed that the councils wanted to democratise the government and the military and did not see themselves as a substitute for a parliament.
-For its part, the SPD's leadership wanted to integrate itself into a parliamentarised government and co-govern within it.
+The SPD's leadership wanted to integrate itself into a parliamentarised government and co-govern within it.
 In keeping with its support of a democracy that included all of German society and not just the workers and soldiers, it delayed the Congress' reform resolutions in order not to anticipate the national assembly's democratic choices.
 In doing so, it angered the radical Left and made itself increasingly reliant on the former Empire's powers, which had not been abolished or thoroughly reformed, especially the military.